H4NM/WhoYouCalling/README.md

 ﻿# WhoYouCalling

 Monitors network activity made by a process through the use of [Windows Event Tracing (ETW)](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/event-tracing-for-windows--etw-) and Full Packet Capture (FPC).
-Filters a generated .pcap file with BPF filtering based on the detected network activity made by processes.
+Filters a generated .pcap file with BPF based on the detected network activity made by the process.
 This application makes process network monitoring hella' easy.

 <details>